Preston-Landers/speakur-discussion/README.md

 This is part of a Software Engineering master's report project at the University of Texas at Austin.

-## License

-This code may only be used under the BSD style license found at http://speakur.github.io/LICENSE.txt

 ## What does this software do?

 This package provides a commenting system - something like Disqus - for blogs, news aggregators, or any other